 As part of your policy you could include information about students not leaving the school grounds during the day to buy drinks from local shops.
 Your school could also make an agreement with local shops to not sell drinks other than water and plain milk to students before and during school.
-The Heart Foundation will support your school to work with local food outlets to improve the food and drinks sold.
+Your school could register for free on the Heart Start Excellence programme where Heart Foundation will support your school to work with local food outlets to improve the food and drinks sold.